amansoo/amansoo/README.md

 - 👋 Hi, I’m @amansoo
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning java, python and the basics of engineering
+- 🌱 I’m currently learning java, python and engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: You can shoot me a mail at expermints.666@gmail.com